Bringing the world to your classroom

 Visit our French website here.

-These experiences are open to teachers with students, parents with homeschooling children, and anyone interested in bringing global issues into their classroom or living room.
-Between September and June, click the link above to register for any of our free events.
+Live learning events open to teachers with students, parents with homeschooling children, and anyone interested in bringing global issues into their classroom or living room.
+Click the link below to register for any of our FREE K-12 events.

 How does it work?